Overview¶

 sudo systemctl stop nextPYP

-# download the new version
+# download the new version's installer

 sudo wget https://nextpyp.app/files/pyp/latest/install -O install